aws-controllers-k8s/community/docs/contents/user-docs/authorization.md

     --policy-arn $POLICY_ARN
 ```

 Some services may need an additional inline policy.
 For example, the service controller may require `iam:PassRole` permission in order to pass an execution role that will be assumed by the AWS service.
-If applicable, resources for additional recommended policiies will be located in the `additional-policy` file within the `config/iam` folder of a given ACK service controller's public repository.
+If applicable, resources for additional recommended policies will be located in the `additional-policy` file within the `config/iam` folder of a given ACK service controller's public repository.
 You can apply this policy to an IAM role by replacing the `POLICY_URL` variable in the script above.

 If you have not yet created an IAM role, see the user documentation on how to [create an IAM role for your ACK service controller][irsa-docs].